eugene-eeo/evil-gossip/README.rst

 * good nodes:

   * keeps an internal counter of messages.
-  * upon receiving a new message it will bump the corresponding entry in the counter.
+  * will bump the corresponding entry in the counter upon receiving.
-  * will only send the message with the highest count.
+  * always sends the message with the highest count.

 * evil nodes:

-  * only send a different message ``!= v``.
+  * always sends a different message ``!= v``.

 * once only ``v`` is in circulation (by the good nodes) then the good nodes have won.